David B. Goldstein (energy policy expert)

-David B. Goldstein is an American energy conservation policy expert.
+David B. Goldstein was an American energy conservation policy expert.

 He co-directs the Natural Resources Defense Council's Energy Program.
 He currently serves as the board chair of the Institute for Market Transformation, which he co-founded in 1996 and as the board president of New Buildings Institute, for which he is also a founding director.

-Life
+Biography

 He graduated from the University of California, Berkeley with a Ph.D. in Physics.